TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   *Mo **se** e.* = "Bigger **than** you."

 ### Marker (Conditional Consequence "then" - Optional)
-*   Optionally introduces the main clause (apodosis) in a conditional sentence, following a condition marked by *Usi*.
+*   Optionally introduces the main clause (apodosis) in a conditional sentence, following a condition marked by *USI*.
 It adds clarity, especially in spoken language.

 Example::   *Usi a hat tape, **se** a pa ne e.* = "If I have food, **then** I give [it] to you."